googlegenomics/gcp-variant-transforms/README.md

   --zone us-east1-d
 ```

-Next, SSH into the VM and run the following command to grant credentials
+Then, SSH into the VM and run the following command to grant credentials
 to the docker image:

 ```bash